Monday, November 16, 2009

 4-6 cups mixed halved red potatoes, sliced zucchini, thickly sliced onions, red peppers, carrots, sweet potatoes, sliced eggplant (any vegetables you have on hand, really)

 Directions: Preheat oven to 400 degrees F. Combine honey, olive oil, balsamic vinegar, garlic, thyme, salt, and pepper in a small bowl and mix well.
 Arrange the cut vegetables in a roasting pan and brush the honey mixture over the vegetables, incorporating well.
-Bake for 30 minutes, stirring occasion
+Bake for 30 minutes, stirring occasionally.

 Eggplant "Steaks"